 Valley City State University is a comprehensive institution of higher education offering a range of academic programs leading to bachelor’s and master’s degrees.
 Subject areas include art, business, communication, computer systems and software engineering, education, health and physical education, language and literature, mathematics, music, science, social science, and technology.

-The university’s service area centers on southeastern North Dakota, but VCSU’s 1,500 students are drawn from hometowns across the nation and around the globe.
+Two-thirds of the 1,500-member VCSU student body come from North Dakota, but all told, more than 40 states and 10 countries are represented.
 The student body spans a diverse range of ages, ethnicities, and learning objectives.
 VCSU makes courses and degree programs available using traditional on-campus courses, distance learning (online or interactive video), and hybrid formats that combine elements of both.

 VCSU emphasizes the use of the latest technologies to enhance the learning experience.
 Each full-time, on-campus student is issued a notebook computer, and all students have easy access to high-speed wireless networking throughout campus, the latest multimedia technology, and classrooms equipped with the current educational technology.
 Students use these tools as an integral part of their education to enhance their learning and become skilled in using technology to excel in their careers.